-If you use the medication called Chantix®, you need to stop according to the United States Food & Drug Administration (FDA).
+If you use the medication called Chantix®, for smoking cessation, you need to stop according to the United States Food & Drug Administration (FDA).
 This medication has just been officially recalled by Pfizer, in all lot numbers, sizes and dosages.
 It goes by the chemical name varenicline and has been on the market for over 15 years.

 But that doesn’t matter anymore because the medication was found to be tainted with a cancer-causing chemical called nitrosamine.
-For clarity I want to be sure you know that Bupropion a different drug altogether is not impacted by this recall.
+For clarity, I want to be sure you know that Bupropion a different drug altogether is not impacted by this recall.
 It is also used for smoking cessation and may serve as an alternative for some of you.
 It used to go by the name of Zyban® but the brand was discontinued – only generics are available today.

 Here is a link to the official ANNOUNCEMENT.

 Everyone knows that it can increase one’s risk for emphysema, chronic obstructive pulmonary disease (COPD), and lung cancer.
-So to have a medication that helps such as Chantix was something that everyone welcomed.
+So to have a smoking cessation medication that helps such as Chantix was something that everyone welcomed.
 It is ironic that those who feared lung cancer induced by smoking – who took Chantix to stop – now have to face the fact that they were likely exposed to the cancer-causing nitrosamine found in the drug itself!

 “Long-term ingestion of N-nitroso-varenicline may be associated with a theoretical potential increased cancer risk in humans, but there is no immediate risk to patients taking this medication.
 The health benefits of stopping smoking outweigh the theoretical potential cancer risk from the nitrosamine impurity in varenicline.

-Nitrosamines are common in water and foods, including cured and grilled meats, dairy products and vegetables.
+Nitrosamines are common in water and foods, including cured and grilled meats, dairy products, and vegetables.
 Everyone is exposed to some level of nitrosamines.
 These impurities may increase the risk of cancer if people are exposed to them above acceptable levels over long periods of time.”

 As a perk, we’ve known for a long time from early studies that hospitalization rates were lower for people with COVID-19 if they smoked!
 And that the newly recalled drug (varenicline) has some anti-viral activity against SARS-CoV-2 which suggests that the nicotinic cholinergic part of your body is needed to spread the virus!

 Am I saying you should smoke?
-Not at all, I’m just sharing information with you because it’s fascinating and even with all the bad news surrounding the drug, there was still that little perk!
+Not at all, I’m just sharing smoking cessation information with you because it’s fascinating and even with all the bad news surrounding the drug, there was still that little perk!